perez-eduardo/Quantum-Computing-LLM/Docs/initial-exploratory-brainstorming.md

 ### ChatGPT API for Synthetic Q&A
 - **Status:** ABANDONED (December 22, 2025)
 - Generated 85,643 Q&A pairs
-- 83% contained repetitive boilerplate phrases
+- 83% contained repetitive boilerplate
 - 59% were templated (only numbers changed)
-- After cleaning: only 4,808 usable (6%)
 - **Replaced with:** Claude-generated Q&A via chat

-### Hybrid Search (BM25 + Semantic)
+### Groq as Primary LLM
-- **Status:** SKIPPED (December 24, 2025)
+- **Status:** REJECTED (December 24, 2025)
-- Would improve retrieval from 94% to ~96-97%
-- Requires tsvector column and GIN index
-- Neon storage limit (512MB) exceeded
-- 94% is sufficient for portfolio project

-### Google AI Studio (LLM + Embeddings)
+- User requirement: Custom model must work, not just fallback
+- Groq would make custom model pointless

+### Plain Q&A Training Format
-- **Status:** Gutted in December 2025
+- **Status:** ABANDONED (December 24, 2025)
-- Gemini 2.5 Pro removed from free tier
-- Unreliable for production use

-### Supabase (Database)
-- Pauses after 7 days of inactivity
-- Requires manual restart
+- Model cannot use RAG context if not trained on context format
-- Bad for portfolio with sporadic traffic
+- Must retrain with context-aware format

 ---